theouerd/mongodb-autoBackup/README.md

-# mongodb-autoBackup
-Setting Auto Backup for MongoDB with Node.js
+How To Set Up Scheduled MongoDB Backups with a Bit of Node.js.

+With a couple of dependencies and some JavaScript, you can set up automatic backups on your servers for your MongoDB instances.
-This repository describes the process for setting up automatic backups for MongoDB using Node.js.

-Fs and lodash npm modules should be installed.
+This tutorial describes the process of setting up automatic backups for MongoDB using Node.js.
+Before we dive into this two-step process, you need a couple of prerequisites. fs and lodash npm modules should be installed.
-You need to install required node_modules packages via npm i command:

-npm install fs lodash --save

 Make sure that your MongoDB is protected with a username and password.
-(Recommended).
+(Recommended)